 5. Does a conviction affect gun rights?

-A misdemeanor conviction will not affect a person’s gun rights.
+A misdemeanor conviction will not affect your gun rights.

-Felony convictions, though, will cause a defendant to lose his/her rights to:
+Felony convictions, though, will cause you to lose your rights to:

 - buy a gun,